 Attempting to define what flash fiction is, Shapard includes the following metaphor by Luisa Valenzuela:

 “I usually compare the novel to a mammal, be it wild as a tiger or tame as a cow; the short story to a bird or a fish; the microstory to an insect (iridescent in the best cases).”

-The comparison works for me.
+The comparison works for us.
 Writers and readers say, despite the brevity of flash fictions, the best echo long after reading.
-To sight an Emperor Dragonfly is a wondrous event for me.
-If I can get close to one, even for a moment while it hovers on a leaf, it's even better – the memory, with its myriad of connections and sensory impact will stay for years.
+To sight an Emperor Dragonfly is a wondrous event.
+If we can get close to one, even for a moment while it hovers on a leaf, it’s even better – the memory, with its myriad of connections and sensory impact will stay for years.